St. Dominic's Catholic Church (San Francisco): Parish history

-During the months following the 1906 San Francisco earthquake, parishioners gathered for Mass outdoors until, in October 1906, a wooden church opened on the Pierce Street side of the block.
+During the months following the earthquake, parishioners gathered for Mass outdoors until, in October 1906, a wooden church opened on the Pierce Street side of the block.
 This "temporary" Saint Dominic's was to remain in use as a church until 1928 and as a parish hall until the 1960s.

 Work did not begin on the fourth Saint Dominic's until 1923.
-After construction was finished in 1928, the new church, designed by Mr. Arnold Constable, was blessed by Archbishop Hanna.
+After construction was finished in 1928, the new church, designed by Beezer Brothers chief designer Arnold Constable, was blessed by Archbishop Hanna.
 Even then, work continued for many years as the building we know now was brought to completion at the time of Saint Dominic's centennial celebration in 1973.

 The current, gothic-style church shows both English & French influences in its design and construction, leaning more towards the English.
 One of the most notable extant French influences is the semi-circular apse at the western end of the church.

 The Loma Prieta earthquake of 1989 destroyed another of the primary French features: the beautiful octagonal "lantern" of Saint Dominic's tower.
 The tower itself was severely damaged, but was repaired and strengthened during the two months the church was closed.
 Much of the decorative work on the ceiling beams of the church fell during the quake and the remainder was removed for the safety of the parishioners.

 As early as 1984, engineering tests had determined that the church was seismically unstable.
 Work began immediately to find a solution and a way to pay for it.
 The Saint Dominic's Preservation and Restoration Project began its work in 1986.
 By June 1991, sufficient funds had been raised to begin the construction of nine flying buttresses that rise from concrete piers deep underground and soar to connect at a ring beam that girdles the church at the roof line.
 This medieval concept was found to be the best solution to a late 20th-century problem.
 But the cost was in 1992 dollars: $6.6 million.
 Parishioners and friends from around the world confirmed the importance of this Church by raising all the needed funds.

 Construction was completed in July 1992, and Archbishop John R. Quinn of San Francisco dedicated the new Saint Dominic's Church on August 1, 1992.